lingdoc/taggedPBC/README.md

 ### How to access data in the repository

-Individual corpora can be downloaded from the relevant subfolder.
+Individual corpora can be downloaded from the relevant subfolder (see the [corpora README](corpora/README.md) for direct links).
 Additionally, there are scripts illustrating how to access data systematically (see the [Recipes README](recipes/README.md) for specifics).
 This includes accessing information by ISO code or groups of codes (such as language families via Glottolog).

 ### Information regarding the tagged corpora

 Under the subfolder `corpora/conllu` the data contains annotations (POS, dependencies, morphological info) formatted following the [CoNLL-U Universal Dependencies conventions](https://universaldependencies.org/format.html).
+Links to additional information for each corpus can be found via the [corpora/README.md](corpora/README.md) file in the subdirectory.
 All corpora contain a beginning header with information on licensing and source, followed by specific verses with introductory comments and then the individual tagged words:

 - `# sent_id`: the PBC verse number
 - `# ref_id`: the book, chapter, verse reference